Duke Energy: We’ll pass along tax cut, but not too much

 RALEIGH, N.C.
-(AP) — Electric utility Duke Energy Corp. says it’s ready to pass along part of its windfall from the new federal tax law to North Carolina rate-payers, but is urging caution because the law’s full effects aren’t fully understood.
+(AP) — One of the country’s largest electric companies said Thursday it’s ready to pass along part of its windfall from the new federal tax cut to North Carolina rate-payers, but it’s urging caution because the law’s full effects aren’t fully understood.

-The Charlotte-based company on Thursday asked regulators to allow it to use some of its tax savings to reduce part of its current or future rate increase requests.
-The company isn’t specifying how much of nearly $275 million in tax savings it’s willing to pass along to customers.
+Charlotte-based Duke Energy Corp. asked regulators to let it use some of its tax savings to reduce part of its current or future rate increase requests in North Carolina.
+The company isn’t specifying how much of its $276 million in tax savings on North Carolina operations it’s willing to pass along to customers.

-The electricity giant is in the midst of seeking double-digit rate increases for millions of North Carolina customers.
+The electricity giant made similar statements to regulators in South Carolina, Kentucky and Florida earlier this week, Duke Energy spokesman Jeff Brooks said.

-Utility regulators around the country are considering lowering electricity rates after tax cuts reducing top corporate income tax rates by 14 percent took effect last month.
+Utility regulators from Montana to Massachusetts are considering lowering electricity rates after tax cuts reducing top corporate federal income tax rates from 35 percent to 21 percent took effect last month.

 Most Read Stories